-The following list includes six key nutrients that your brain needs to stay young and function at an optimal level.
+The following list includes seven key nutrients that your brain needs to stay young and function at an optimal level.
 These nutrients, along with a healthy diet, regular exercise, avoidance of smoking, stress management, and sufficient sleep all have a role in maintaining a healthy brain.

 Omega-3 Fatty Acids

 According to researchers, omega-3 fatty acids have demonstrated an ability to improve cognitive function.
 A 2017 Brazilian systematic review, for example, found that omega-3 fatty acid supplements may be helpful in treating mild Alzheimer’s disease when there is slight brain function impairment.
 A mouse study reported that animals given omega-3 supplements demonstrated an improvement in cognitive function (object recognition memory, localized memory, and spatial memory) as they got older.